IceBerge421/markdown-cv/index.md

 Awadhi, A., **Berge, PS**, Dwyer, S., Lovett, S., McQuaid, S., & Woolbright, L. (2021).
 Role-Playing Peer Review: Games and Gatekeepers.
 Engaged Learning Experience accepted for presentation at the College Conference on Composition and Communications.
 April 7–10, 2021, Spokane, WA [Virtual Event].
 (Re-accepted from 2020.
 Cancelled due to COVID-19).

 `2020`
 **Berge, PS**, & Britt, Rebecca K. (2020).
 Dance with me, Claude: Shippers, queerbaiting, and meaning making in the Fire Emblem: Three Houses Twitter Fandom.
 Presented at the National Communication Association, Game Studies Division.
-November 19–22, 2020, Indianapolis, IN [Virtual Event]. **Winner of the Top Paper Award from the Game Studies Division.**
+November 19–22, 2020, Indianapolis, IN [Virtual Event].

 `2020`
 Britt, Rebecca K., & **Berge, PS** (2020). r/persona5 as a community of practice: A computational content analysis of expressed communication based on a Japanese role-playing game.
 Presented at the National Communication Association, Japan-US Communication Association.
 November 19–22, 2020, Indianapolis, IN [Virtual Event, Converted for COVID-19].